Geo-Lu-Zhu/SpellSpark/README.md

 ## 📚 Project Overview

-SpellSpark is an innovative Machine Learning-powered application designed to help children practice spelling more effectively.
-Unlike traditional rule-based spell checkers, SpellSpark uses a dual-model neural network architecture to:

-1. **Classify spelling errors** by their underlying type (e.g., phonetic substitution, double-letter drops)
-2. **Predict error patterns** for new vocabulary words
-3. **Recommend similar words** that share the same spelling challenges

-This dynamic approach shifts the paradigm from memorizing isolated instances to practicing and mastering underlying spelling patterns.
+SpellSpark is a Machine Learning–powered spelling practice system designed to help children strengthen their spelling skills by learning underlying error patterns rather than memorizing isolated corrections.

+The system uses a **teacher–student dual‑model architecture** that:

+1. Classifies spelling error types
+2. Generates compact numerical embeddings representing each mistake
+3. Predicts similar error‑prone patterns for unseen words
+4. Recommends practice words based on embedding similarity

+This allows children to practice words that share similar spelling challenges, promoting pattern‑based learning.

 ---

 ## 🎯 The Problem & Solution

 ### The Challenge
-Research shows that children make distinct types of spelling errors at different developmental stages (Niolaki et al., 2023).
-Current state-of-the-art tools like KidSpell rely on programmed, rule-based algorithms that:
+Research shows that children tend to make predictable categories of spelling errors at different developmental stages.
+Traditional rule‑based tools struggle because they:

-- Require manual hard-coding for every possible mistake
+- Require manual rule creation
-- Cannot generalize across vocabulary
+- Cannot generalize to new vocabulary
-- Fail to understand complex semantic and phonetic errors
+- Perform poorly on phonetic or semantic errors
-- Cannot learn from real-world user data
+- Do not learn from children’s mistakes

 ### Our Solution
-SpellSpark replaces static rules with **machine learning-driven intelligence**:
+SpellSpark replaces rules with machine-learned representations:

-- Learns from both error pairs and structural patterns in correct words
-- Automatically discovers and adapts to spelling error categories
-- Provides intelligent recommendations for personalized practice
-- Enables continuous improvement through real-world user feedback
+- The **Teacher Model** learns real mistake patterns
+- The **Student Model** predicts mistake‑like embeddings for new words
+- The system recommends similar words through embedding similarity
+- The curriculum continuously improves as new user mistakes are collected

 ---